marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 agent: Agent
 ```

-An instance of the Mastra Agent that manages interactions with the LLM.
+An instance of the Mastra Agent responsible for managing interactions with the LLM.

 ### repetitionJudge